undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at North Idaho College was 15:1: that means 15 students per one teacher.
-According to the most recent information, there are 268 teachers at this school.
-Out of that number, there were 118 men and 150 women.
+In 2025, this ratio at North Idaho College was 15:1.
+That means that there were 15 times more students than teachers at this school.
+The faculty of this school consists of 268 members, according to the most recent data reported.
+This number included 118 men and 150 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at North Idaho College.

 Student Population Diversity Graph